 Germany is one of the best countries to study abroad: It offers a unique combination of great universities and high quality of life, and rivals other popular destinations such as the United Kingdom or Holland.

-Germany is home to some of the best universities in the world.
-But you can study there for free.
+And not only is Germany home to some of the best universities in the world - you can actually study there for free.
 If you want to learn more, check out our list of frequently asked questions about tuition fees in Germany:

 Almost anywhere in Europe and the world, universities charge tuition fees - if only from foreigners who come to that country for their studies.
 Germany is one of the few countries in Europe where you can study for free, even if you are from Asia, Africa or elsewhere.

-Also, Germany’s governments of recent years have realised the economic and social benefits of immigration.
-Germany wants to get the smartest minds to study into the country, and ideally to stay after graduation; and that is why they generally oppose tuition fees for foreigners, as well.
+Also, Germany’s governments of recent years have understood the economic and social benefits of immigration.
+Germany wants to get the smartest minds to study into the country, and ideally to stay and work after graduation.
+That is why there are no general tuition fees for foreigners, as well.

-Generally, you can study in Germany for free - but there are a few exceptions in which you have to pay tuition fees:
+Generally, you can study in Germany for free.
+But there are a few exceptions in which you have to pay tuition fees:

-While there usually aren’t any tuition fees at public universities, you might have to pay something called a “semester fee” or “administrative fee”.
+While there usually aren’t any tuition fees at public universities, you normally have to pay something called a “semester fee” (“Semesterbeitrag”) or “administrative fee”.
 But that’s a small amount: often around 300 or 400 euros for the whole semester.
 This then also covers a public transport ticket for your city and sometimes even the surrounding areas, at a fraction of what you would normally pay for such a ticket.
-Other than that, Germany is one of the more affordable Western European countries.
-You can get by on 800 euros per month, give or take a bit, depending on what city you study in.
-Larger cities like Munich, Frankfurt or Hamburg are known to be more expensive than smaller towns.

 There are many scholarships for foreign students in Germany.
 The German Academic Exchange Service (DAAD) has an official scholarship database which allows you to search for suitable scholarship options, e.g. based on your country of origin.